 During testing, it is essential to look out for the following scripting standards:

 Information collection generally involves providing robots with the necessary information for them to perform operations assigned to them.
 Information supplied to bots is usually gotten from different sources, to ensure that the bots provide reliable results.

 Businesses that use the RPA are supposed to have a process flow.
-The process flow determines how the business functions; it is the original plan which the bot is expected to execute.
+The process flow determines how the business functions; it is the original plan that the bot is expected to execute.
 It is similar to a flowchart but a more dynamic flow chart that can test for the functionality of loops, variables, and business logic.
 The process studio is the platform where business flow and bot activities are tested.

 They are both applications, but while the thick client gets all the required attribute properties using the RPA tool, the thin clients do not get any attribute properties.
 An example of a thin client is the virtual environment while examples of a thick client are Internet Explorer, Calculator, and browser.

 RPA cannot use experience in solving problems that arise.
 It follows the rules strictly, and even though it has done a one-off rule-based problem-solving task, if it encounters the same problem, it may not be able to fix it.
 All the information supplied must have a well-defined structure and must be electronic because the bots cannot interpret non-electronic information.

 Data supplied to the bots often comes from different sources; it is, therefore, vital that organizations keep track of this information flow.

 Getting at least a basic training of how these things work will be very helpful and bear in mind that it is also very possible to become an expert.
 No coding skill is required, just a basic knowledge of the flowchart.
 With knowledge of the flow chart, you can address complications easily

 The key factors when planning automation includes: